drewdeponte/git-ps-rs/DEVELOPMENT.md

 		* `private` - internal cmds & shared functionality & utilities
 		* `public` - library public interfaces for the commands

+### System Dependencies

+In order to build git-ps-rs it needs to have the [gpgme][] library installed including the headers, etc.

+On macOS this can be installed by `brew install gpgme`.

+On Ubunto this can be installed by `apt-get install libgpgme-dev`.

+As part of the Cargo build process it will try and get the correct configuration informating using `gpgme-config`.
+This dependency is what enables us to support GPG commit signing.

 ### Build

 To build the application for local development and debug simply run the